nickmeldrum/nickmeldrumdotcom/README.md

 `export PATH="/Users/tpunmeld/Library/Python/3.6/bin:$PATH"`
 to your .zshrc :)

+## Branch/test/deployment strategy

+ * Don't touch master branch.
+Do everything on testing branch.
+ * Build it locally, test it locally on the testing branch.
+ * then test the testing branch by pushing (which triggers a travis deployment onto the test aws infrastructure.)
+ * once happy push to production by merging to master (which triggers the product infrastructure deployment via travis.)

 ## Commands

 Note: to run any commands in a shell, you must run the `. script/init` command first to setup the shell correctly.

-To run jekyll locally run the `local:serve` command.
+ * To run jekyll locally run the `local:serve` command.
-To run jekyll locally with drafts run the `local:serve-drafts` command.
+ * To run jekyll locally with drafts run the `local:serve-drafts` command.

- * To test the origin request function run: `cd functions/origin-request && yarn && yarn test`
- * To test the viewer request function run: `cd functions/viewer-request && yarn && yarn test`
+ * To test the request functions run: `test-functions` command.

 ## The stuff